Toastrr/python-encrypt-file-aes-256-/README.md

 3. rename the key file to keyf
 4. run the decrypt.py program to decrypt the encrypted file
 5. enter the name for the decrypted file
+This Program was adapted from an example located here: https://pycryptodome.readthedocs.io/en/latest/src/examples.html#encrypt-data-with-aes